I5UCC/VRCThumbParamsOSC/README.md

 ![grafik](https://github.com/I5UCC/VRCThumbParamsOSC/assets/43730681/bcac43cf-539f-4a50-b2a7-03ee62a83892)

 Unchecking or checking any of the parameters and the hitting `save` will save the current settings. <br>
+You can use the buttons below to do quick unticking or ticking of groups of parameters <br>
 - `Floating Time` allows values "float" on the last value registered, it is measured in seconds. <br>
   - If `Floating Time` is set to -1 for boolean values, they will act like a toggle instead of always updating to the current state.
 - Tick the `Unsigned` Box for any supported parameter to map the float value to [0, 1] instead of [-1, 1]